TrueAbility/vgx/README.md

-# Vagrant X
+# VGX Dynamic Vagrant Configuration

 ## What is it?

+VGX provides a dynamic Vagrant configuration that can be used for any project.
-Vagrant X (or simply VGX) is a simple wrapper around Vagrant.
-Vagrant is generally used on a per-project basis where every project has their own Vagrantfile that determines how Vagrant operates within that one directory/project.
-What we found, is that Vagrant does not dynamically support multiple boxes and providers, making it difficult to use one Vagrantfile to test the same project in multiple different environments.
+Vagrant is generally used on a per-project basis where every project has it's own Vagrantfile that determines how Vagrant operates within that one directory/project.
+Additionally, Vagrant does not dynamically support multiple boxes and providers "out-of-the-box", making it difficult to use one Vagrantfile to test the same project in multiple different environments.

 Our use case involves the need to run tests across multiple different OS distributions and versions, as well as on different providers (VirtualBox,